GreenBeanGravy/GUIa11y/README.md

 # GUIa11y
 A tool that tries to add universal accessibility to all GUIs alike for individuals who are blind or visually impaired.
 Currently, the tool is not set up for any specific GUI.
-This repository is currently here to allow me to push changes as they come out.
-This page will be properly updated in the future as I work towards the first release.
-I plan on using this to add GUI accessibility to the game Fortnite in the future.

-Currently, you can navigate the tkinter GUI window (though it's opacity is set to 0.01 so it is practically invisible) using the arrow keys.
-The left and right arrow keys change between sections, and the up and down arrow keys change between the elements within those sections.
+This tool helps visually impaired users navigate through a GUI by providing spoken feedback.
+You can navigate through sections and elements using the arrow keys.
+GUIa11y also can take a temporary screenshot of your screen, compare it to a library of images, and provide spoken feedback based on what part of a GUI it thinks you are on.

 An editor is provided that allows speedy editing of the config.json file, though it is not accessible yet.
-The config.json file can also be edited manually.
 The script outputs to NVDA, but also works even if no screen reader is open.

-Below is a template I will be using for the future README:
+The Editor provides its own GUI for editing the config.json file faster.
+You can can add, edit, or remove sections and elements using the Editor, or by directly modifying the config.json file.

-# GUIa11y
+# Keybinds

-The project aims to make all GUIs alike accessible to visually impaired users by providing screenreader output.
-It consists of two main files: `GUIa11y.py` and `editor.py`.

-## GUIa11y.py

-This script helps visually impaired users navigate through a GUI by providing spoken feedback.
-You can navigate through sections and elements using the arrow keys.
-GUIa11y also can take a temporary screenshot of your screen, compare it to a library of images, and provide spoken feedback based on what part of a GUI it thinks you are on.
+- **Left Arrow Key**: Move to the previous section.
+- **Right Arrow Key**: Move to the next section.
+- **Up Arrow Key**: Move to the previous element in the current section.
+- **Down Arrow Key**: Move to the next element in the current section.
+- **Return Key / Space Bar**: Click the selected element.
+- **F6 Key**: Close the application.
+- **F7 Key**: Run image comparison (currently does nothing with no images in the image_library folder)

 ### Dependencies